 The program involves completion of a set of physical tasks (low and high ropes) and discussion sessions.
 It seeks to improve relations between young people and the police.

 If the course is successfully completed, the young person is not required to appear at court on the next court date and the charges are struck out.
-This means the young person A document that sets out what a person wants to happen to their money and other property after they die. not have a criminal record.
+This means the young person will not have a criminal record.

 Youth Diversion Program

 The Youth Diversion Program is a state-wide, court-referred, community based diversion program for young offenders who acknowledge their offence and have little or no history of offending.
 Offenders who successfully complete the program do not have a finding of guilt listed on their record.
-Diversion can only be ordered by the court if the The party presenting evidence in court on behalf of the state or Commonwealth government against a person accused of committing a crime.
-Also called the Crown. consents.
+Diversion can only be ordered by the court if the prosecution consents.
 For more information, see https://www.childrenscourt.vic.gov.au/criminal-division/youth-diversion-service.